 All manuscripts submitted to Space Mission Planning & Operations are screened using Cross Check powered by iThenticate to identify any plagiarized content.
 Your study must also meet all ethical requirements as outlined in our Editorial Policies.
 If the manuscript does not pass any of these checks, we may return it to you for further revisions or decline to consider your study for publication.

 Space Mission Planning & Operations operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
-The scientific quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+The scientific quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
 The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.Confidentiality

 All information contained in your manuscript and acquired during the review process will be held in the strictest confidence.